Goodnight Cruise

 First Day of School

 One of the things that our kids miss while cruising are typical stateside milestones like the First Day of School.
 Where I grew up the first day of school was the day after Labor Day, which happens on the first Monday of September.
 Five year olds begin kindergarten, and while Olive doesn’t turn five for another couple of weeks, she would be a kindergartener now.
-We were lucky enough to send our kids to the General Primary School in Matamaka Village for their first day last week! ...
+We were lucky enough to send our kids to the General Primary School in Matamaka Village for their first day last week!
+We sailed to a small Tongan island called Nua Papu and found the Matamaka village before dinner time.
+The village has forty-nine families, 20 children between the ages 5 and 11, and a two classroom school to support them.
+The principal, Pitisi, welcomed our family on the beach that evening and asked the kids to come to school at 8:30 the next morning. ...

 September 20, 2012 · 4 min · Victoria Bradford